 In February of 2016 a draft Subsurface Filtration Study was submitted to Island Health for review.
 Comments were provided and incorporated and a final report was submitted in March of 2016.
 Filtration Deferral Approval was received from Island Health in May of 2016.

 As part of our efforts to move forward with meeting the Operating Permit requirements, the RDN has made two grant applications to the New Building Canada Fund – Small Communities Fund.
 The first application was submitted in February of 2015 and was unsuccessful.
 An additional application was submitted in April of 2016 and the San Pareil Water Service Area was awarded $697,200 under the Clean Water and Wastewater Fund.
 This represents 83% of the estimated $840,000 budget required to design and install UV disinfection.

 The remaining $142,800 (17% of the estimated budget) will be covered via tax increases.
 Water Service Area owners will have the option of either paying one lump sum amount or paying smaller amounts over 5 years.

-More details will be given on this webpage as they become available, and at our next public meeting tentatively planned for March, 2017.
+More details will be given on this webpage as they become available, and at our next public meeting tentatively planned for June/July, 2017.

 This series of questions and answers provides background information about the proposed San Pareil System Improvements.